mrb/mrb.github.com/_posts/2013-05-20-adventures-in-GC-pedagogy.markdown

 2. Students write limited Racket programs which are translated by the runtime and executed by a *mutator* which interacts with the system memory through the *student implemented collector.*
 3. The provided heap is visualized, giving students access to an interactive map which includes the ability to follow pointer references and see the memory layouts students have implemented in a realized form.

-Racket is an excellent choice for this kind of experiment.
-The authors of the framework have worked dilligently to provide a smooth experience for students, one of the most compelling of which is how they provide automatic <a href="en.wikipedia.org/wiki/A-normal_form">A-normal form</a> program transformation through the use of <a href="http://docs.racket-lang.org/reference/contmarks.html">continuation marks</a> and other language features to "re-route" memory allocations to the student designed *collector*.
+Racket is an excellent choice for this kind of experiment and the authors of the framework have worked diligently to provide a smooth experience for students, leveraging some awesome features along the way.
+One of the most compelling implementation details of the framework is how they provide automatic <a href="en.wikipedia.org/wiki/A-normal_form">A-normal form</a> program transformation through the use of <a href="http://docs.racket-lang.org/reference/contmarks.html">continuation marks</a> and other language features to "re-route" memory allocations to the student designed *collector*.
+I have provided an example of this below. <a href="http://docs.racket-lang.org/reference/contracts.html">Contracts</a> are also employed to ensure that all of the appropriate functions have been implemented.

 {% highlight clojure %}
+;; This small program
 #lang plai/mutator
 (allocator-setup "mrbcollector.rkt" 128)
 (define (incr-list lst)
  (if (empty? lst) empty
- (cons (+ 1 (first lst)) (incr-list (rest lst)))))

-(incr-list '(1 2 3 4 5))
+ (cons (+ 1 (first lst)) (incr-list (rest lst))))) (incr-list '(1 2 3 4 5))
-{% endhighlight %}

-{% highlight clojure %}
+;; Expands (partially, at least) to the below
 (module mutator plai/mutator
   (#%module-begin
    (begin